 Alpha-lipoic acid and insulin autoimmune syndrome: Hirata disease cases

-Alpha-lipoic acid is widely marketed as an antioxidant and as a metabolic supplement for diabetic neuropathy.
-For most people it is well tolerated, but it has a small and well-documented association with a rare condition called insulin autoimmune syndrome (IAS), or Hirata disease — an under-recognised cause of severe spontaneous hypoglycaemia.
+For most people alpha-lipoic acid is well tolerated, but it has a small and well-documented association with a rare condition called insulin autoimmune syndrome (IAS), or Hirata disease — an under-recognised cause of severe spontaneous hypoglycaemia.
 The cases are uncommon, but the population at elevated risk is identifiable, and recognising the syndrome can prevent serious harm.

 What insulin autoimmune syndrome is